Menu

 Softshell: Lightweight polyester softshell jackets have some water resistance and provide warmth with a light, smooth layer of insulation.
 They’re less bulky than wind-resistant designs but can be worn as a protective outer layer in dry conditions.

-Warmth/insulation: A warmth or insulation layer could be a heated jacket, hoodie, or vest.
+Warmth/insulation: A warmth or insulation layer could be a heated jacket, hoodie or vest.
 These garments offer warmth but not much protection from rain or snow.
-Some vests and jackets are fitted so they can be worn underneath heavier layers.
+Some vests and jackets are fitted to be worn underneath heavier layers.
 Heated hoodies combine function with fashion for casual occasions that could get cold.

 Heated jacket features to consider